matttm/reddit-clone/README.md

 Development has temporarily been suspended as of 03-17-2022

+# Note

+The backend in this repository is no longer in development.
+It is being rewritten in Go and is in `matttm/reddit-clone-backend`.

 ## Description

 A GraphQL based web application meant to be an immitation of Reddit.